mtinti/tbrucei_ibaq/README.md

     School of Life Sciences, University of Dundee

 ## Description
-	The repo contans the code to process the data and the code for the web application
+	The repo contains the code to process the data:
+	- analysis_427.ipynb
+	- analysis_927.ipynb

+	and the code to run the web application:
+	- web_data\E427
+	- web_data\E927